-The Faculty of Agriculture normally offers a number of places to mature applicants.
-Details are available from the Admissions Office or from the Faculty of Agriculture Office.
+The Faculty of Agri-Food and the Environment normally offers a number of places to mature applicants.
+Details are available from the Admissions Office or from the Faculty of Agri-Food and the Environment Office.

 Transfers from Institutes of Technology